BrockCSC/brockcsc.github.io/src/assets/cs-guide.md

 D3 is a one semester course taking place in the Winter, from January -> April.

-# Section Types
+## Section Types

 The only difference is some classes are large and require splitting into multiple sections of a class for marking purposes and for seminar/lab purposes.
 If you for example want to be in a class with a friend make sure you enroll in the same section (this isn't always true, some classes don't matter what section you're in).

-# Common Course Types (2P00 VS 2F00)
+## Common Course Types (2P00 VS 2F00)

 Note: 1 credit is equivalent to two classes, and every Major program requires 20 credits to graduate (40 classes)

 F - 1.00 Credit
 P - 0.5 Credit
 Q - 0.5 Credit
+C - 0.5 Credit (only required for co-op, and the credit is only weighted for OSAP, but does not apply to your graduation requirement)
 N - 0 Credit (only required for co-op)
-C - 0 Credit (only required for co-op)

-# List of available context credits (Humanities vs Social Science)
+## List of available context credits (Humanities vs Social Science)

 https://brocku.ca/webcal/current/undergrad/areg.html#sec28

 Note: this should be cross referenced with the [https://brocku.ca/guides-and-timetables/timetables/?session=fw&type=ug&level=all](undergraduate timetable), as sometimes the courses listed here are not always offered.

-# Minor in Applied Computing
+## Minor in Applied Computing

 (Note: the only minor that the CS Department offers)